How You Help Elon Achieve its Strategic Goals

 “I saw a side of these students that made me proud.
 I’d give them an A+” Anthony Totten

 “I learned so much about myself, the students, the faculty, Elon, Australia, and New Zealand!
 We experienced so much culture and it was fascinating to watch how each person reacted to what we experienced.
 I learned to open up and be open to others.
 The experience was amazing and I learned how much fun it is to interact with students.
 Because of this experience, I made the decision to become a student group advisor when I returned and I’ve enjoyed doing that over the last few months.”
 Julie White

-Senior Staff believes in this program so much that they increased the number of staff members from 3 to 6 back in 2017.
+Senior Staff believes in this program so much that they allow 3 staff members to participate.
 Here is what they have to say: